tombelv/underactuated-examples/README.md

 * pinocchio
 * pybullet

-which can be install via
+which can be installed (on linux) via
 ```
 pip install pybullet pin
 ```